Editors Note: This blog was updated on May 11,,2023 to include updated content and images.

 The Logitech H390 headset has ear speakers that are swivel mounted which allows them to adjust to the angle of your ears.
 This feature helps to enhance long term wearing comfort.

 There's also a right ear, left ear designation on the headset ear speakers to help orient you as to which way to put on the headset.

 The ear cushions on the Logitech H390 are made of a synthetic leather like material which is pretty common for office headsets.
 The shape of the ear cushions are doughnut-like.

-Doughnut shaped ear cushions allow sound to go straight from the speaker to the ear.
+Doughnut shaped ear cushions allow sound to go straight from the speaker directly to the ear, and the ear speaker housing and cushions pivot which allows the cushions to conform to the shape and angle of your ears.
 Overall, I found them to be comfortable and a decent size.